The 6 Stages of The Product Adoption Process: Driving SaaS Users To Adopt Your Product

 A product adoption process is a system or strategy you use for helping people go from total unawareness of your product to deciding that it works well for them.

 That customer journey naturally breaks down into a series of stages, where the users’ needs and how you should meet them are different.

 In the early stages, you must make potential customers aware of your product, what it does, and why they should be interested in using it, helping them move from the introduction stage to the consideration stage.

 Later on, they’re more concerned about how to make the most of your functionality and how much it will cost.

 Why is the product adoption process important?

-The product adoption process matters because maximizing product adoption drives revenue, profit, and growth for SaaS businesses.
+The product adoption process matters because maximizing product adoption drives customer retention, revenue, and growth for SaaS businesses.

 Most SaaS products are paid for on a subscription basis.
 If a subscription product doesn’t regularly deliver value, customers will churn.